Umbilical Hernia | Belly Bulge, Symptoms, & Treatment | MedStar Health

-When a weakness in the abdominal muscles in the area of the belly button (umbilicus) allow abdominal tissues and/or organs to protrude, this is referred to as an umbilical hernia.
-Umbilical hernias typically occur in babies, especially newborns who have low birth weight or who were born prematurely.
-However, umbilical hernias can also occur in adults.
+A umbilical hernia is when a weakness in the abdominal muscles in the area of the belly button (umbilicus) allows abdominal tissues and/or organs to protrude outward.
+Umbilical hernias typically occur in babies, especially newborns who have low birth weight or who were born prematurely, but they can also occur in adults.

-In newborns, an umbilical hernia may become noticeable when the baby:
+In newborns, a hernia may become noticeable when the baby:

 Adults may experience more severe symptoms, such as: